 - Prescribe multiple medications to complement the weaning off meds and reduce withdrawal symptoms

 Weaning or tapering off medications and other drugs is only part of recovery.
-Substance abuse and addiction is a complex disorder, and it should be noted that weaning or tapering is only part of the treatment experience.
+Substance use disorder and addiction is a complex disorder, and it should be noted that weaning or tapering is only part of the treatment experience.

 For treatment to be effective, a number of factors come into play.
 Besides helping individuals to stop using, they will also have to learn to live a drug- or alcohol-free lifestyle and adjust to new, sober family, social, and workplace dynamics.